 What exactly do we do?

 We organize the Winter Wonders Handmade Market on the first weekend in December at St. Joseph’s Parish Hall in Saskatoon.
-We also host the Itty Bitty Crafts in the City, a handmade market for young craft makers, at the Saskatoon Farmers' Market.
+We also host the Itty Bitty Crafts in the City, a handmade market for young craft makers.
 Crafting get-togethers and workshops are occasionally hosted to continuously engage the craft community.
 This is our passion: to bring the community together and to support indie handmade.